All government documents must be held for 5 years before discarding except for the following, which may be discarded immediately:

 Count the number of paper documents, CD-ROMs, maps, and the number of fiche (not the number of fiche envelopes).
 Do not count titles being withdrawn from non-government documents collections (main, smain, per, sper, etc.

 Add these numbers to the discard list on the clipboard on the Coordinator’s desk.

-Acquisitions tracks statistics for non-government documents collections.
+Acquisitions tracks statistics for non-SuDocs classed collections.
 The acquisitions coordinator needs stats by call number, and needs to know if an entire periodical run is being withdrawn (or if some volumes are being retained).
 Records for documents withdrawn from Cooley or from Case Journals, LC or Dewey classed collections should have already passed through the Acquisitions Coordinator and been suppressed.
 Simply add the x note with the offers list file name.

 Updating Acquisition Statistics